jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 ### Derived Constructs

 Constructs that might be known from other programming languages, may have a reasonably unique expression using combinations of these more basic elements from Circular.
-Here follows an attempt to accompany this claim with some examples.
+Here follows an attempt to accompany this claim with examples.

 ### Command Definitions